 - Purely Inspired – The best overall organic vegan protein powder.
 The flavor isn’t quite as good, but it does mix better.
 It’s also cheaper and has a bit higher protein content.
 See my Purely Inspired protein powder review for more details.

-- PlantFusion – Not organic, but the best overall vegan protein powder in terms of value.
+- PlantFusion – Not organic, but one the best overall vegan protein powder in terms of value.
 It scores high in every category, see my full PlantFusion protein powder review for a detailed breakdown.